 Redon’s composite universe of inspiration will also be reflected and interpreted throughout the period of the exhibition.
 A programme of events will range from live music, through literary arrangements, to readings and much more.

 Odilon Redon’s universe is filled with narratives.
 The Glyptotek invites visitors on a journey of discovery on all three floors of the museum’s Henning Larsen Building.
 With the exhibition title, “Odilon Redon.
 Into the Dream” the visitor is conducted into the dream – not Redon’s dream alone but also one’s own.
 In a sensuous, inquisitive universe the exhibition reaches out to visitors through a series of universal themes which are as immediate to us today as they were for the artist.

 With themes such as dreams, darkness, mythology, literature, music, spirit and science the Glyptotek presents Redon as a complex, “dreamy” artist who embraces progress and science, but also things that cannot be explained: the inner world, darkness and the dream.

 One of a kind

-Redon is a mysterious character, living and working in Paris at the same time as such other artists as Edgar Degas, Paul Gauguin, Pierre Bonnard and Vincent van Gogh.
+Redon is a mysterious character, living and working in Paris at the same time as such other artists as Edgar Degas, Eugène Delacroix, Pierre Bonnard and Vincent van Gogh.
 Great artists who are represented in the Glyptotek’s permanent collection, and who, with selected works, will also be featured in “Odilon Redon.
 Into the Dream”.
 Together with these artists Redon was part of the avant-garde.
 Though he insisted throughout his career on his independence of any form of artists’ school or formula.
 For this reason he may be seen as the most idiosyncratic painter of his age.

 Microbes and Mythical Beasts